How far we have come.

 For do you know what they once called that territory south of San Francisco, engulfing Palo Alto and San Jose?

-It was “Valley of Heart’s Delight,” or “Happy Valley.”
+Answer: “Valley of Heart’s Delight,” or “Happy Valley.”

-Here’s how its own A.I. pictures it:
+Here’s how one of its own products, the art-creating A.I.
+Dalle, pictures it:

 Now it’s the land of Google, Apple, Meta (Facebook), and Intel, to name a few firms—companies that have taken us far beyond nature to artificial realities.